Mount Bachelor ski area: Activities

 Starting in the summer of 2013, Mount Bachelor was granted a special use permit from the Forest Service allowing chairlift for downhill mountain bike laps.
 Mountain bike trail continue to be developed, varying from a family-friendly single track trail to "bad to the bone" downhill bike park.
+In addition, a zip-line system was installed in 2020 and is a three-span dual line system that spans over 1.3 miles.
+It offers panoramic views of the Three Sisters Wilderness and is considered the highest-elevation, steepest, and fastest in the Pacific Northwest, starting at 7,800 feet and descending nearly 1,400 vertical feet.

 Other features at Mount Bachelor include snowshoeing, dog sledding, and on-mountain interpretive tours.
 Seven restaurants, three bars, and three coffeehouses on the premises are distributed in three day lodges.
 Additional accommodations and lodging are nearby at Sunriver and in the city of Bend.